bhdouglass/qml-browserify/README.md

 Bundle with Timer pollyfill (see below for setup): `qml-browserify --timer`

 Bundle with Promise pollyfill: `qml-browserify --promise`

+## Usage

+After bundling, import the bundled js file into your qml with something similar to `import 'bundle.js' as Bundle`.
+If you bundled a file you can use `Bundle.modules` as what you exported from your file (this could be a object, function, etc, depending on what you export).
+If you bundled your dependencies you can use `Bundle.modules` and an object containing all the dependencies.

+For a complete example, check out the example program in the `example` directory.

 ## Using the Timer pollyfill